tdwg/cd/standard/termlist-header.md

 - generic classes (Identifier, ResourceRelationship, measurementOrFact, person, ..?)
 - collection property classes (anything that relates to the characteristics of the objects or collection: aka values that are unlikely to change unless the items in the collection change - collector people, temporal coverage, objectgroup, geological context, chronometric age, taxon...)
 - contextual property classes (characteristics of the collection that might change independently of the objects in the collection: organizational unit, storage location, licenses, collection history, contact person, specimen identifier system...)
-- administrative/scheme classes (anything to help interpret/work with the SC record: Record-level, CD scheme, record-creator person?)
+- administrative/scheme classes (anything to help interpret/work with the LC record: Record-level, CD scheme, record-creator person?)

 ## 2 Borrowed Vocabulary
-When terms are borrowed from other vocabularies, SC uses the URIs, common abbreviations, and namespace prefixes in use in those vocabularies.
+When terms are borrowed from other vocabularies, LC uses the URIs, common abbreviations, and namespace prefixes in use in those vocabularies.
 The URIs are normative, but abbreviations and namespace prefixes have no impact except as an aid to reading the documentation.

 Table 1.
 Vocabularies from which terms have been borrowed (non-normative)